ashish-kamboj/Data-Science/Housing Price Prediction/README.md

 - Split data into train and test dataset
 - Build multiple linear regression model
   - Check the variable significance using p-value and VIF
+    - manual way (removing column by column by checking it's p-value and VIF value)
 - Model Evaluation
   - Measures like R-square, adjusted R-square